fakhruddin2012/Flight-Fare-Prediction/README.md

 RMSE: 2015.6018186042818

-The R2 square i got after hyperparameter tuning is 0.8117.
+The R2 square i got after hyperparameter tuning I am getting the same score as the previous one.

 ## Saving the Model:
 I than saved the model with the help of pickle.